Thursday, August 7, 2025

 The Midland Trail National Scenic Byway follows one of the oldest natural passages across the Appalachian Mountains.
 Prehistoric peoples long wandered the route, and George Washington proposed it become a principal thoroughfare between the Atlantic coast and the Ohio Valley.
 Parts of the byway between Lewisburg and Gauley Bridge are extremely curving, which, though a deterrent for some, is a boon to drivers who seek this kind of excitement.

 Historic and natural landmarks abound along the way.
 The Greenbrier at White Sulphur Springs is among the most exclusive resorts in the world, and overlooks of the New River Gorge at Hawks Nest State Park are believed to have attracted sightseers since mankind first crossed the mountains here.
 Eight scenic waterfalls, including Kanawha Falls and Cathedral Falls, attract tourists where the byway leaves the mountains and enters the broad valley of the Kanawha River.
-The at Charleston overlooks the Midland Trail near its westward end, a wonderland of Ohio Valley farms.
+The state capitol at Charleston overlooks the Midland Trail near its westward end, a wonderland of Ohio Valley farms.

 With its gorgeous mountain views, exotic wildlife, and historic towns, it's no wonder visitors love this stunning state.
 And if you're looking for the ride of a lifetime, look no further.
 Above all, be sure to bring your camera and plan to take your time driving across the Mountain State.